alldbi/SuperMix/README.md

 ## Citation

-If you founed SuperMix helpful for your research, please cite our paper:
+If you found SuperMix helpful for your research, please cite our paper:

 ```
 @article{dabouei2020,